sld-columbia/zynq-template/README.md

-# Template design for ZYNQ and ZYNQ Ultrascale+ ZC702 and ZC706
+# Template design for ZYNQ and ZYNQ Ultrascale+

 This project is a collection of scripts to automate the generation of the necessary files to boot a minimal image of Linux on the Xilinx ZYNQ-based